Brussels Landmarks - 21 Famous Landmarks in Brussels

 This is an exciting part of the city.
 Anyone who loves politics or journalism will enjoy being at the centre of the action (you could even catch a glimpse of David Sassoli, the EU president!).
 This is a must-do if you are from the EU, and it is a fun landmark to see if you prefer modern architecture rather than old, historical buildings.

-Visit the European Parliament with an excursion
+Experience the European Parliament with a tour

 Situated around the corner from the EU Parliament building, the Parlamentarium is a museum and visitor centre for the EU.
 It was opened in 2011 and hosts several exhibitions that explain how the different European Institutions work.